The trajectory

 A framework for managing underperformance

-Many clients of mine share the following pain point: their team leaders do not manage underperforming workers effectively.
+Many of my clients share the following pain point: their team leaders do not manage underperforming workers effectively.

-The typical scenario unfolds like this.
-A team member isn't meeting expectations.
-Their supervisor has a vague conversation about improvement but without specific goals or timelines.
-The employee knows there's an issue but lacks clear direction.
-Three months later, little has changed, and the supervisor faces a dilemma—either terminate someone without the confidence they were given enough chances at improvement or keep an underperformer who impacts the entire team.
+The typical scenario unfolds like this: a team member isn’t meeting expectations.
+Their supervisor has a vague conversation about improvement, but without specific goals or timelines.
+The employee knows there’s an issue but lacks clear direction.
+Three months later, little has changed, and the supervisor faces a dilemma: either terminate someone without the confidence that they were given enough chances at improvement, or keep an underperformer who impacts the entire team.

 This situation creates three significant problems.
 The employee lacks a clear path for improvement.
 The company retains an underperforming worker for too long.
 And the supervisor faces an ongoing emotional burden and a no-win situation.